-Ivy Ngeow is a London architect with her own boutique small practice and specialises in innovative, sustainable, cultural and diverse design, upcycling, repurposing, reusing and recycling materials, industrial residential and luxury residential.
+Ivy Ngeow runs a small boutique London practice and specialises in innovative, sustainable, cultural and diverse design, upcycling, repurposing, reusing and recycling materials, industrial residential and luxury residential.
 She is an award-winning author of two crime novels, Cry of the Flying Rhino (2016) and Heart of Glass (2017)

 #womeninarchitecture #smallpractice Tweet me: @ivyngeow